uber/concurrency-loadbalancer/README.md

+# Disclaimer
+This project is stable and being incubated for long-term support

 # Overview
 Generally, load balancer is a piece of software or hardware that distributes workload among multiple partitions.
 Take microservice domain as an example, a load balancer distributes requests among a cluster of servers.